Page created on May 3, 2019. Last updated on October 14, 2021 at 17:04

 Sclerosing adenosis is a proliferative fibrocystic change characterised by an increase in glands and stroma.
 The glands are compressed by the surrounding stroma.
 These changes may cause calcifications, which can be visualized on mammography.

 Complex sclerosing lesion is a proliferative fibrocystic change characterised by a stellate architecture with prominent fibroelastosis and epithelial hyperplasia.
 It forms nodules that can cause skin retraction and palpable nodules.
+These should be removed due to an increased risk of malignancy.

 Fibroadenoma is the most common benign neoplasm of the breast.
 They’re comprised of neoplastic fibroblastic stroma and normal glands.
 They’re most frequent in women 20 – 30 years of age.
 They form firm solitary, mobile, off-whitish well-circumscribed masses.
 As they are benign they aren’t necessary to remove.

-Phyllodes tumor are similar to fibroadenomas, however their stromal component is more cellular.
+Phyllodes tumour are similar to fibroadenomas, however their stromal component is more cellular.
 The name “phyllodes” comes from the Greek word for “leaf-like”, as the stroma often forms leaflike projections.
 They’re much less common than fibroadenomas.
 75% of these are benign, and the remainder are malignant.
 As they have malignant potential they should be surgically removed.

 Intraductal papilloma is, like the name suggests, a papillary growth that occurs inside dilated ducts.
 They’re more frequent in premenopausal women.
 The lesions are small (< 1 cm) and usually solitary.
 These tumors cause bloody nipple discharge.